Hinduism on Suffering

 The causes of suffering

-In general, Hinduism recognizes the following as the main causes
+In general, Hinduism recognizes the following as the main causes of human suffering.

 11. Impermanence which make life very insecure and uncertain.

 2. Desires and attachment which lead to karma and bondage.

 5. Attraction and aversion to pairs of opposites.

 6. Contact and separation from the objects of desires